Give Us This Day (1949 film): Production

-Red Scare

 At the time this movie was made, Dmytryk had been blacklisted as a member of the Hollywood Ten.
 Wanamaker had also been blacklisted.
 The movie was filmed entirely in London due to this.

 Reception

+Kine Weekly wrote: "Magnificent, compellingly realistic romantic melodrama, staged in the slums of Brooklyn during the turbulent twenties. ...
+Sam Wanamaker and Lea Padovani act with their hearts and their heads and put over perfectly timed and consummately natural portrayals as Geremio and Annunziata.
+Charles Goldner is a revelation as the philosophical Luigi, and Kathleen Ryan is more than adequate in the comparatively small role of Kathleen.
+The supporting players, like the stars, cannot be faulted.
+The picture is not only a great love story, but a powerful indictment of the sorry working-class conditions of its times. ...
+A work of art, as well as an outstanding box-office achievement, it proves that it is no longer necessary to go to Hollywood to make an American picture."

+Picture Show wrote: "Here is a memorable though miserable film, strong yet delicate, passionate yet tender, its understanding tinctured with bitterness.
+Seeing that it was made in England, it is astonishing that the atmosphere and characters of a Brooklyn tenement populated chiefly by poverty-stricken Italian building workers should be so vividly and realistically etched."

-The film received a mixed review from New York Times film critic Bosley Crowther.
-He called it "a film drama of considerable graphicness but of oddly limited power."
+The New York Times film critic Bosley Crowther called it "a film drama of considerable graphicness but of oddly limited power."
 While praising the movie for its "careful and earnest attempt to capture the hard yet wistful quality of Mr. di Donato's tale", Crowther said that "the spirit and compulsion of this deeply distressing tale of poverty and frustration are absent from the film."

 The film was a commercial failure in America.